 Make your site responsive and mobile-friendly

 According to studies, 88% of consumers use smartphones to conduct a local search.
 Most of them look for your phone number, business hours, and directions to your store.
 What’s more, 50% of consumers visit a store within a day after smartphone searches, with 18% leading to a purchase.
 As mobile continues to outweigh computers, you’ll need a responsive website to make it easier for your customers to learn more about your business.
-In turn, your local search engine rankings will improve.

 Take advantage of customer reviews

 Online reviews do more than just helping your customers make a sound decision.
 They fill the gap in your site because they provide fresh and relevant content.
 You can see what keywords your customers are using, helping you fine-tune your marketing strategy.
 More importantly, you can secure the top spot in local search results and Google’s Local 3-Pack if you have high ratings.

 Google trusts your customers more than your business, so always encourage them to leave a review.
 Furthermore, don’t flag negative feedback unless you think it’s fake.
 Bad reviews not only help you improve your service, but also attract more customers by showing how you’ll respond in case an issue occurs.

 Make the most of social media

 Social media platforms are free.
 While they are not considered a major ranking factor, they can still be crawled in the search results.
 These are a great tool to reach your audience and stay in front of them.
 Having Facebook, Twitter, YouTube, and even LinkedIn profiles will not only help expand your network but also increase your online presence.

 Schema markup helps search engines gain a better understanding of your website.
 It is a code that you add to your HTML to categorise key details about your site and tells Google what the content on your page means.
 It also creates rich snippets to show relevant information about your site.